 - ½ teaspoon kosher salt

-- 8 oz ciliegine fresh mozzarella cheese balls drained and patted dry
+- 8 ounces ciliegine fresh mozzarella cheese balls drained and patted dry

 Instructions